olgadet/workshop-ChIP-seq/labs/lab-processing.md

 evince hela1_xcor.pdf &
 ```

-Otherwise, if the above does not work due to common configuration problems, copy the .pdf file to your local computer and open locally.
+Otherwise, if the above does not work due to common configuration problems, copy the hela1_xcor.pdf file to your local computer and open locally.
 To copy type from **a terminal window on your computer NOT connected to Uppmax**:
 ```bash
 scp <username>@rackham.uppmax.uu.se:~/chipseq/analysis/xcor/*pdf ./
 ```
 -----

 |Figure 1. <br> HeLa, REST ChIP  <br>  replicate 1, QScore:2 | Figure 2. <br> HeLa, REST ChIP <br> replicate 2, QScore:2  | Figure 3. <br> HeLa, input <br> QScore:-1                                         |